hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ```
 ### TokenMintTransactionBody

-The property `amount` is to be deprecated and instead a new message `AmountOrMeta` to be used.
+The property `amount` is to be deprecated and instead a new message `AmountOrMemo` to be used.

 **Pros**
 - Explicit definiton - using the `oneof` structure, clients can explicitly differenciate between the 2 types of minting operations